openedx/frontend-app-learner-portal-enterprise/README.md

 * Setup devstack if not already and at least have the `lms` service running.
 Typically cd'ing to the devstack folder, and running `make dev.up` or `make dev.nfs.up` will do it
 * Ensure you can browse to LMS at least, http://localhost:18000

-* Sync edx-enterprise into the src/ folder of your work folder (e.g. ~/work/src/edx-enterprise).
+* Sync edx-enterprise into the src/ folder of your work folder (e.g. ~/work/src/edx-enterprise)
 * Ensure this env var is set in your env for the docker mount to be located correctly, e.g.,: `DEVSTACK_WORKSPACE=/Users/$USER/work` , in your shell config file
 * Either start new shell or run `exec "$SHELL"` for changes to take effect in the shell
 * Start backend services needed (refer to .env.development file).
 Refer to [Devstack Doc](https://github.com/edx/devstack) for details

-If all worked you should be able to navigate to http://localhost:18000/admin/enterprise/ But wait, it wont' work yet.
-As long as you get some reasonable response here, you are good (probably a login page)
+If all worked you should be able to navigate to http://localhost:18000/admin/enterprise/ But wait, it won't work yet.
+As long as you get some reasonable response here, you are good (probably a login page).

 #### Making changes to edx-enterprise stack locally